whispir/api/source/includes/_callbacks.md

 #Callbacks

 Whispir utilises API Callbacks to send simple notifications to different registered services in the event that some change has occurred on the Whispir Platform.
+Callback in Whispir is akin to Web Hooks.
+The benefits of callback are -

+* Whispir will instantly notify your callback server when there is change occured in Whispir platform.
+* You save on your daily API call limits by NOT having to call the /messageresponses or /messagestatus endpoints.
+* Response based workflows can be built quickly and effectively.

+*Callback word is termed to make understand the point that Whispir will call you back on your callback server.*

+So, it is you who creates an endpoint (a page in your application) that Whispir shall callback upon an event happening.
+That endpoint can simply be your existing application (as mentioned earlier) or another application that needs/processes the response information.

 ## Callback Overview